mathe-e-botond/ds-math-notes/01-basics.md

 $$F_X(x) = \int_{-\infty}^x p(y)dy$$

-## **1.3 Moments in statistics**
+## **1.3 Properties of probability distributions, populations and samples**

-We can define the moments of a random variable as
+The purpose of statistics is to estimate properties of a population, given a sample.
+Properties of a population are for example what we call the moments of a random variable, defined as

 1st moment: mean or expectation as central tendency<br>
 2nd moment: variance<br>
 3rd moment: skewness<br>
 4th moment: kurtosis<br>

-We can desfine each in terms of a population, a sample, discreete probability distribution and continuous probability distribution.
+We can desfine each in terms of a population, a sample, discreete probability distribution or continuous probability distribution.

 ### **1.3.1 Mean**